Data-driven companies: four compelling case studies

 You’ve probably read numerous articles about Netflix’s clever use of data from user habits for their movie recommendation system.
 However, Netflix goes far beyond that in terms of harnessing the power of data.

 Netflix executives have publicly stated that the success of their 2013 hit “House of Cards”, was a result of a series of critical decisions based on data analytics.
 Netflix algorithms showed that the series was likely to be popular with Netflix subscribers based on: the subject matter, the success of the original British television series among a similar demographic, and the appeal of Spacey and Fincher.
-According to New York Times, company executives offered actor Kevin Spacey and director David Fincher contracts without even seeing a pilot.
+According to New York Times, Netflix offered actor Kevin Spacey and director David Fincher contracts without even seeing a pilot.

 To this day, Netflix continues to make use of data analytics when making programming decisions.
 This puts them at a tremendous advantage over competitors who relied on “gut feel”.
 Consequently, they are able to command the highest price and the largest market share in the streaming business.